Entware/Prehistoric-Entware/README.md

 # Description

 Entware is package repository for embedded devices.
-[This packages](http://entware.wl500g.info/binaries/entware/Packages.html) allows you to add new functionality to your device, most of them taken from OpenWRT, but others are unique.
-It's usable by router firmwares such as DD-WRT/Tomato/AsusWRT, by Realtek RTD1073/1283/1185/1186 based players and so on.
+[These packages](http://entware.wl500g.info/binaries/entware/Packages.html) allow you to add new functionality to your device.
+Most of them taken from OpenWRT, but others are unique.
+It's usable by router firmwares such as DD-WRT/Tomato/AsusWRT, by Realtek RTD1073/1283/1185/1186 based players, and so on.

 # Getting started

-[Prepare USB drive](https://github.com/Entware/entware/wiki/USB-Storage-setup) or other storage and type:
+[Prepare USB drive](https://github.com/Entware/entware/wiki/USB-Storage-setup), or other storage, and type:
 ```
 wget -O - http://entware.wl500g.info/binaries/entware/installer/entware_install.sh | sh
 ```